 Summary judgment is available in Part 8 proceedings although the nature of such proceedings may mean that it is not necessary (see Practice note, Summary judgment: an overview: Part 8 proceedings (www.practicallaw.com/9-203-1180)).

-If a defendant has challenged the jurisdiction of the court, a claimant should not make an application for summary judgment until the outstanding challenge is determined.
+If a defendant has challenged the court's jurisdiction, a claimant should not seek summary judgment until the outstanding challenge is determined.

 A summary judgment application could result in delay and costs.
 Until heard, proceedings are suspended for other purposes.
 Unsuccessful applications will likely lead to adverse costs orders against the applicant.

-A court may not grant summary judgment if a defendant needs more time to investigate the claim or the case is highly complex.
-For further information, see Practice note, Summary judgment: an overview, The test the court will apply (www.practicallaw.com/9-203-1180).
+A court may not grant summary judgment if a defendant needs more time to investigate the claim or the case is highly complex. (see Practice note, Summary judgment: overview: Complexity (www.practicallaw.com/9-203-1180)).

 Where will I find the Court rules?